 or STAT 1053 Introduction to Statistics in Social Science

-18 credits (six courses) in Economics (ECON) electives numbered between 2000 and 4999 are required.
+Seven courses (21 credits) in Economics (ECON) electives numbered between 2000 and 4999 are required.
+At least one of these courses should be an ECON WID course.
 The following guidelines and restrictions apply:

 FINA 3101 and/or FINA 3301 may be used as substitutes for up to two ECON elective courses (6 credits) numbered between 2000 and 4999.
 However, credit may not be earned for both FINA 3301 and ECON 2121.